yrsf/incubator/sdpinstall/sdpeng/README.md

 ## sdpeng

-This module provides specific tasks to support engineering, such as running scripts.
-These are the scripts
+This module provides specific tasks to support engineering, such as executing scripts as listed below.

 | Name | Description                                                                                            |
 |:-----|:-------------------------------------------------------------------------------------------------------|